 Having 4 daughters, I learned this trick with my address book.
 File them by their first names, not their last, because unfortunately, these can change with marriage and divorce and remarriage.

 When adding names to my address book, I will add the first name of the person under appropriate letter.
 Then I will add an entry under their last name.
-If I forget a first or last name, I can look it up under both names.
-I never forget or misspell a name this way

 Because my purse size address book is small, I use different colored ink for entries.
 Black for family, red for doctors or anything medical, green for friends.
 That makes it easier to locate a name without having to look at all of them under one letter.